Lebanon Municipal Law Attorneys

 Henry & Beaver, LLP, is available to serve as general counsel or special counsel to local government entities.
 Our municipal law attorneys represent municipal authorities in Lebanon County and surrounding counties of Pennsylvania.
 We also serve as the conduit for the interests of nonprofit agencies in community development matters, and can represent private individuals in municipal issues such as condemnation via eminent domain.

-Fred Wolf has practiced law since 1963 and has served as solicitor for several municipalities and municipal authorities in Lebanon County for more than 30 years.
-Tom Harlan has also practiced in municipal law for over 30 years, and represents several municipalities and zoning hearing boards.
-Attorneys Wolf and Harlan are joined by Amy B. Leonard, an experienced municipal law attorney with strong ties to the local community.
+Amy B. Leonard is an experienced municipal law attorney with strong ties to the local community.
 Our lawyers are respected and commonly consulted by other attorneys and municipal officials for their knowledge of municipal law and local history.
 Henry & Beaver can serve in numerous capacities:

 - Consulting on residential, commercial and industrial development: land use, zoning, planning and public financing for building, sewer, water and road projects